slowernews/wisdom-tldr/chapters/chapter_appendix.md

 <!--
 - hash is a fingerprint of an amount of information.
 SHA256 -> 64 characters
 - Anytime machine learning is working quietly in the background, it almost always shows up as a feed in the front-end design
+- blockchains are not personal-computing operational systems; they are social systems.
 - 90% of webapps are database frontends.
 - a fundamental rule of technology: There is no third ecosystem
 - Top dev skills: Ability to ignore new tools and technologies; Taste for simplicity; Good code deletion skills; Humility.